Updated: Sep 5

 Here are the 5 things you should consider when using content marketing to grow your network:

-i) You should like, comment, inbox, tag, and research your community every day.
+1. You should like, comment, inbox, tag, and research your community every day to build a community online

 You should be in a habit of using your social media accounts like a human being.
 Follow people and hashtags relevant to your business based on your understanding of your target audience, and look for small but powerful influencers, particularly those who are growing, just like you.